The Learning Machine, what is it?

 2019 was definitely the year of all records for Machine Learning.
 Finance, Medicine, Sport, Law, Accounting, Marketing are all sectors that have integrated Machine Learning into their tools.
 Today, it is estimated that 75% companies have or wish to develop a "Machine Learning" strategy.Big Data”.

 The major challenge of 2020 will be to store all the data that represents an extremely high cost for businesses.
 To give you an idea, since 2016, more than 2.5 quintillion bytes of data are created per day.
 In addition, 90% of the data that exists has been created in only two years.

-For this reason, Machine Learning will have to develop in the coming years in order to optimize data collection.
-While the "Big Data" is reactive by collecting a set of data in order to be able to analyze and process them, the Machine Learning is proactive by having the mission to predict and anticipate.
+For this reason, automatic learning will have to be developed in the coming years in order to optimize data collection.
+While "Big Data" is reactive by collecting a set of data in order to analyze and process them, Machine Learning is proactive by having the mission of forecasting and anticipating.
 The ML would represent the descendant of the "Big Data" and could become the solution to limit data storage.